Adam-Thometz/Adam-Thometz/README.md

 ## About Me

 I am a full-stack developer based in New York City (originally from Brooklyn, now in the Bronx).
-I'm passionate about exploring use cases for AI in app development.
-Currently exploring OpenAI's APIs and Python's Autogluon library.
+Some of my technical experience includes the following:
+- integrating generative AI into existing products using Python
+- implementing pixel-perfect designs from Figma using React
+- having music play in the browser according to user input using Tone.js
+- creating software prototypes in Vue
+- creating static and dynamic CSS animations
+- creating custom APIs using Node/Express
+- writing unit, integration, and UI tests using Jest and React Testing Library

 Outside of my professional pursuits, I enjoy...
 🎶 *music production*